Skip to main content

 Nested attributes

 Nested attributes are grouped under their parent object in the Algolia record.
-For example: If you want to index activeData.impressionsDay and activeData.revenueDay, they will be indexed in Algolia as:
+For example, if you want to index activeData.impressionsDay and activeData.revenueDay, they will be indexed in Algolia as:

 JSON